The machine with no floor

 Use an existing library

-Projects like Newlib and mlibc are designed to be portable across operating systems.
-You implement a small set of backend functions (syscall stubs for write, sbrk, etc.), and the library provides everything else.
-This gets you up and running fast.
+Projects like Newlib and mlibc are built to be ported across operating systems.
+You implement a small set of backend hooks (syscall stubs for write, sbrk, and friends), and the library hands you everything above them.
+It is the fastest way to a working printf.

 Build your own